StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 If you have customized configuration, this will be overwritten when the StackPack is upgraded.
 Follow the steps below to continue using your customized configuration after upgrade:

-1. During the upgrade process choose to **KEEP** the existing configuration.
+1. During the upgrade process, choose to **KEEP** the existing configuration.
 StackState will create a new configuration file for the upgraded StackPack version alongside the existing \(old\) configuration file.
 2. Copy custom configuration items from the old configuration file to the newly created configuration file.